Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-\paragraph*{Results -- } We first simulate linear condensation by means of Molecular Dynamics.
-We use a bead-spring polymer model~\cite{Kremer1990} to simulate $l_0=174$ beads-long chains (bead size $\sigma$) diffusing in a box with periodic boundary conditions at monomer concentration $c$ (see SI for details).
-The condensation process is modelled by creating an irreversible bond between two end-beads that are closer than 1.1$\sigma$ in 3D space.
-The condensation is stochastic and occurs every $10^3 \tau_{B}$ ($\tau_B = \gamma \sigma^2/k_BT$ is the Brownian time and $\gamma$ the friction) with probability $p_L=0.1$ (Fig.~\ref{fig:panel1}a,b).
-During the simulation, we take snapshots of the system and record the list of bonds to reconstruct length and topology of the polymers (Fig.~\ref{fig:panel1}c).
-Over the simulation time, the number of initial linear chains decreases due to the formation of (i) longer linear polymers or (ii) circular chains (Fig.~\ref{fig:panel1}d).
+We first simulate linear condensation using Molecular Dynamics.
+As detailed in the Methods section, we simulate polymers with $N=174$ beads of size $\sigma \sim 38$ bp and persistence length $l_p=4 \sigma = 150$ bp.
+These polymers are thus designed to coarse-grain 6.5 kb-long DNA plasmids which will be employed in experiments (see next section).
+During the simulation, we take snapshots of the system and record the list of bonds to reconstruct the topology of the polymers (see Fig.~\ref{fig:simulation_box}).
+Over the simulation time, the number of initial linear chains decreases due to the formation of (i) longer linear polymers or (ii) circular chains (Fig.~\ref{fig:looping_sims}a).
 Additionally, lower monomer concentrations $c$ promote the formation of more rings at large times and a slower decrease of the linear species.
-We also note that (i) the number fraction of rings converges to a finite value at large time, and that (ii) while the number of linear chains appears to go to zero, their length increases (as shown in detail below).
-Accordingly, the (number) average length of polymers, i.e. $\langle l \rangle = l_0 \sum_{i} n_i i/\sum_{i} n_i$, grows more quickly for larger $c$ (Fig.~\ref{fig:panel1}e).
+We also note that (i) the number fraction of rings converges to a finite value at large time, and that (ii) while the number of linear chains appears to go to zero, their mean length increases (Fig. \ref{fig:looping_sims}b).
+Accordingly, the (number) average length of polymers grows more quickly for larger $c$ (Fig.~\ref{fig:looping_sims}b).
 Thus, we conclude that loop formation competes with the growth of the chains, and that cyclisation is dominant in dilute systems.
+Interestingly, the curves of the mean length $\langle l (t)\rangle$ can be fitted extremely well by the numerical solution of the Smoluchowski equation Eq.~\eqref{eq:smolu} (Fig.~\ref{fig:looping_sims}b).